zwcloud/ImGui-Doc/articles/Design/Rendering-System-Design.md

 ## Infrastructure

-Threre is four levels of rendering layers from top to base:
+There are four levels of rendering layers from top to base:

 * Layer 1: __control__
 * Layer 2: __render tree__